First glyphosate resistant weeds in UK highlight importance of stewardship

 Weeds resistant to glyphosate have been found on a UK farm for the first time, highlighting the importance of glyphosate stewardship to minimise the risk of further resistance, and to maintain efficacy of this vital herbicide.

 Resistance to maximum label rate glyphosate has been found on a UK farm for the first time.
-The resistance to glyphosate has been found in a single field population of Italian Ryegrass on a farm in Kent.
-A small number of other cases are still under investigation.
+The resistance to glyphosate was found in a single field population of Italian Ryegrass on a farm in Kent.

 This first case of resistance, announced in January by the UK WRAG (Weed Resistance Action Group), was identified by ADAS, following rigorous investigation, involving re-sampling and re-testing.